Landlords and inventories… Should they mix?

 Let’s take a closer look at professional vs DIY inventories.

-It’s easy to see why so many letting agents offer an inventory service, and why so many landlords carry them out themselves.
+It’s easy to see why so many letting agents offer property inventory service, and why so many landlords carry these services out themselves.

 Inventories are beneficial for all parties.
 They help solve, or even prevent, disputes at the end of a tenancy, and provide peace of mind for everyone concerned.